AlibabaResearch/mononn/README.md

 # Introduction

-This repository holds the artifict for the MonoNN compiler. ["MonoNN: Enabling a New Monolithic Optimization Space for Neural Network
+This repository holds the artifact for the MonoNN compiler. ["MonoNN: Enabling a New Monolithic Optimization Space for Neural Network
 Inference Tasks on Modern GPU-Centric Architectures"](https://github.com).

 MonoNN is a deep learning compiler that can automatically generate the entire neural network into a single CUDA kernel launch for minimized non-computation overhead.
-MonoNN collective optimize various of neural network operators (e.g., compute-intensive and memory-intensive operators) in a unified optimization space, we call it **monolithic optimization space**.
+MonoNN collective optimizes various neural network operators (e.g., compute-intensive and memory-intensive operators) in a unified optimization space, which we call **monolithic optimization space**.
-Various techniques are used to reconcile incompatibility between different type of operators, optimize memory access pattern, and accelerate the tuning process.
+Various techniques are used to reconcile incompatibility between different types of operators, optimize memory access patterns, and accelerate the tuning process.
-Please refer to our pre-print paper for a in-depth view of MonoNN.
+Please refer to our pre-print paper for an in-depth view of MonoNN.

 # Prerequisite
 - Bazel 5.0.0